-Dana Welch is an experienced arbitrator specializing in commercial and employment matters.
+Dana Welch is an experienced arbitrator and mediator specializing in commercial and employment matters.

 Based in Northern California, she is available to serve in any locale.
-Ms. Welch has served as an arbitrator in over 100 disputes, ranging from small to multi-million dollar amounts.
+Ms. Welch has served as an arbitrator in over 200 disputes, ranging from small to multi-million dollar amounts.
 She has served as a mediator in a variety of disputes, including in those at an early stage and those subsequent to an arbitration award or court judgment.
 She has also served as a discovery referee in complex arbitrations, particularly those entailing extensive e-discovery.
 She has been an attorney for more than thirty years.

 She is known for her managerial as well as substantive expertise in arbitration, and her evaluative approach to mediation as well as her ability to listen to and talk to all parties.

 Her approach is to ensure fairness to both sides while remaining decisive, to conduct the process attentively and efficiently, and to follow and apply the law.
 As a former litigator and in-house lawyer, she knows that arbitration can too quickly become an expensive process that fails to deliver what the parties bargained for.
 However, properly managed is not only faster and less expensive than litigation, it provides the parties with privacy.

 Since 2002, Ms. Welch has served on the commercial, large and complex case, and employment panels of the American Arbitration Association.
 She is also a member of the CPR Panel of Distinguished Neutrals, serving on its General Counsel, San Francisco ADR, Employment Disputes-West and Banking, Accounting and Financial Services panels.
 Ms. Welch is additionally available to serve in ad hoc arbitrations.
 She is also a member of the AAA's mediation panel.